404kacper/Contact-keeper/README.md

-#  Live version of this app can be found on Heroku:
+# Live version of this app used to be on Heroku😥 as of may 2023 heroku is no longer free

 ###### Description:

-This is a full stack app used to manage contacts.
+This is a full stack MERN app kept in monolith structure - used to manage contacts.

-Technologies: JWT authentication & React hooks, context.
+Technologies: JWT authentication, React hooks & context.